Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên04/02/2024

-Chilean President Gabriel Boric said at least 46 people have died in the country's wildfires, adding that the death toll could rise, NBC reported today, February 4.
+Chilean President Gabriel Boric said that at least 46 people have died in the wildfires spreading across the country.
+He added that the number of victims is likely to rise, NBC reported today, February 4.

 The Chilean leader acknowledged the loss of life and property, and pledged that the government would work hard to provide resources.
 "I know that this is a very difficult moment, losing a home that has been built over many years.
 Losing a family member, a loved one, is an indescribable pain, but rest assured that the Chilean government will deploy all its human, technical and budgetary resources," he said.